Busing Information for Special Needs Students

 Changes to a Route

 - For transportation changes concerning student information, please contact a member of your school’s Special Education Team.
 They will provide this information to the appropriate Special Education Coordinator and a new IEP form will be completed.
-After this form is received by transportation it could take up to three school days to route new information and make all appropriate calls.
+After this form is received by transportation, it could take up to three to five school days for service to begin.

 - The transportation staff will attempt to contact the parent/guardian by telephone with the new route information.